AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

 #import "../../../lib/mod.typ": *
 === Global Planning <s.m.global-planning>

 Global planning has been made as an extension to the original GBP Planner software developed by #todo[cite].
 The original algorithm works very well on a local level, and lacks a global overview of how to get from A#sg to B#sb.
 In order to solve this problem; the optimal #acr("RRT*") path planning algorithm has been utilised.
 The theory behind #acr("RRT*")@sampling-based-survey@erc-rrt-star can be found in @s.b.rrt-star, which builds on the original #acr("RRT")@original-rrt algorithm in @s.b.rrt.
-The global planning extension goes as follows: \
+The global planning procedure follows @ex.global-planning.

-#[
+#example[
   #let gp = (
     robot: text(accent, $bold(R)$),
     A: text(theme.green, $bold(A)$),